scalameta/metals/docs/build-tools/sbt.md

 Next, run:

 ```
-sbt "set bloopExportJarClassifiers := Some(Set(\"source\"))" bloopInstall
+sbt -Dbloop.export-jar-classifiers=sources bloopInstall
 ```

 to generate the Bloop JSON configuration files.
 You can also set the `bloopExportJarClassifiers` setting inside your main build.sbt file, but using the above command will do it automatically for you in the current sbt session.